Have you ever tried a business idea only to have it completely fail?

 But to do this, you really have to think your product has value.

 At the time, I honestly didn’t have the confidence to do something like that.
 Over the course of that year, I started figuring out what my style was truly like and started to inch closer and closer to that, but I never really achieved it.

 Turns out this lesson on confidence is one that’s been so important as an entrepreneur and even as a mom.

 Entrepreneurial takeaway: You’ve got to be willing to create a product or do something that’s unique and totally yours to be marketable.
 A lot of times you have to be super vulnerable when you put that course idea out there or that book or even a simple blog post.

 You’ve really got to have the courage to do it regardless of what level of confidence you really have.

-Marketing is essential in a product-based business online
+Marketing is essential in an online business

 When I started selling on Etsy, I really thought it would be like Pinterest made it seem.
 I would put up my items and people would just start buying them.